neilsenzulueta/E-commerce-Back-End/README.md

 ## Description

 My goal for this challenge was to build the back end for an e-commerce site.
-I will be working with Express.js API and configuring it to use Sequelize to interact with a MySQL databse.
+I will be working with Express.js API and configuring it to use Sequelize to interact with a MySQL database.
 The starter code was provided by UC Davis coding bootcamp.

 ## Table of Contents